 - Snohomish County Children's Commission - 25 members, of which at least two must be under 18 years old, to advise the county on issues affecting infants, children, and youth ages 0-18.

 - Spokane and Spokane County Chase Youth Commission - Interlocal youth commission advises both the city and the county while working on its own activities.
 Funded by interlocal agreement, as well as charitable donations to affiliated nonprofit foundation.

 A number of cities provide seats for youth members on various advisory boards, especially boards related to parks, libraries, human services, and the arts.
 However, some jurisdictions also provide for youth participation in other areas such as planning or transportation commissions.

 Youth members often (but not always) have full voting rights and responsibilities, although they might not count toward quorum requirements and they usually serve shorter terms (one to two years).
 Below are selected examples.

 - Auburn Municipal Code Ch.
 2.45 - Planning Commission includes nonvoting high school senior member with a one-year (June-to-June) term.

 - Centralia Municipal Code Ch.
 2.22.020 - Parks and Recreation Advisory Board should "preferably" include a youth representative 18 years old or younger at the time of appointment.
-Youth appointments last one year; if youth position is vacant, it may be filled by a citizen at large.
+If youth position is vacant, it may be filled by a citizen at large.

 - Edmonds Municipal Code Ch.
-10.03 - Any city board or commission may appoint a high school or college student as a nonvoting member to a one-year term.
+10.03 - Any city board or commission may appoint a high school or college student as a nonvoting member.

 - Kirkland Municipal Code Sec.
 3.08.110 - One "youth-specific seat" on the Human Services Advisory Committee, Library Board, Park Board, and Transportation Commission.
 Youth members must be sophomores or juniors at time of appointment; term lasts two years.